yokosogithub/GeoGit/doc/manpages/source/slimport.rst

 DESCRIPTION
 ***********

 This command imports one or more tables from a SpatiaLite database into the GeoGit working tree.
 Either ``-t`` or ``--all`` must be set for the import process to commence.
-To see a list of available tables, use ``geogit pg list``.
+To see a list of available tables, use ``geogit sl list``.

 OPTIONS
 *******